neunato/glupost/readme.md

 __tasks__ is an object containing configured tasks, invoked by running `glupost <name>`.

 __template__ is a an object serving as a base for all tasks.

+_Note: gulp.config.js also acts as a normal gulpfile which means you can freely use the [gulp interface](https://github.com/gulpjs/gulp/blob/master/docs/API.md)._

 -----